navroop-ch/game_distribution_system/FEATURES.md

 perform transactions.

 ### Description of Classes -
-- User (abstract class): There are 4 user subclasses that extend this class in our program.
+- src.User (abstract class): There are 4 user subclasses that extend this class in our program.
-    1. Admin-type user
+    1. src.Admin-type user
     2. Full-standard user
-    3. Buyer user
+    3. src.Buyer user
-    4. Seller user
+    4. src.Seller user

-- Transaction (abstract class): There are 5 transaction subclasses that are used to store transactions
+- src.Transaction (abstract class): There are 5 transaction subclasses that are used to store transactions

 read from daily.txt

-- data_base: The class that parses through both usernames.txt and daily.txt.
+- src.data_base: The class that parses through both usernames.txt and daily.txt.

-- Session: A singleton class that holds all users and transaction executes from daily.txt There will always only be one session class.
+- src.Session: A singleton class that holds all users and transaction executes from daily.txt There will always only be one session class.

-- SessionClient: Creates a Session object and executes the backend.
+- src.SessionClient: Creates a src.Session object and executes the backend.

-- TestUserTransactions: Since all the code relies on the session class, the testing is done on the Transaction.execute methods and verifies that they all run correctly.
+- src.TestUserTransactions: Since all the code relies on the session class, the testing is done on the src.Transaction.execute methods and verifies that they all run correctly.

 ### Design Patterns and Strategies -
 We designed the session class as a singleton to allow only a single user to be logged